 Own your ambition.
 With each milestone Schmidt’s reached, a quiet voice inside me got louder.
 The more I owned that personal ambition, the more it emerged as a driving, effective philosophy for the company.
 Everyone deserves access to safe, natural products, whether you buy your deodorant at the drugstore or Whole Foods.
 And because of this philosophy, we were able to cultivate an impressive list of sales channels—from online to subscription box to big box to grocery to mom and pop stores—when most of our competitors had only one or two.

 Don’t look too far ahead.
-Short-term thinking always served me better than having a long-term traditional business plan.
+Short-term thinking always served me better than having a traditional long-term business plan.
 Having an understanding of where you’re going is key, but if you get too caught up in the long-term plan, it can cause the immediate strategy to lag.
-In the beginning, I found that responding quickly to opportunities and keeping up my mantra of saying Yes now then figuring out how later was critical for gaining traction.
+In the beginning, I found that responding quickly to opportunities and keeping up my mantra of saying yes now then figuring out how later was critical for gaining traction.

 Find your footing in the balance between entrepreneurship and motherhood.
 As Oliver grew up, so did the business, and it demanded more and more of me.
-Creating a balance was an ongoing effort that was always evolving.
+Creating a balance was an ever-evolving ongoing effort.
 As Oli got bigger, I had to be mindful of the kinds of business conversations Chris and I had in front of him; I didn’t want him to carry the burden of knowing too much about Schmidt’s operations or finances.
 That said, we were all happiest when Oliver was included, and as he grew up, I often asked if he wanted to weigh in on scents and product ideas, which he loved.
 All the while, staying consistent in our routines (like dinner and bedtime together) steadied us, and Oli became adept at telling me when to put down my phone at home!

 Part III: Make an Impact